 A study of the mechanisms involved in the immune response.
-Emphasis on the structure and function of the components of the immune system, including humoral and cellular activity, complement, and hypersensitivity.
-Prerequisites: BIOL 2380/2180 and 3310 with a C or higher in each course.
+Emphasis on the structure and function of the components of the immune system, including humoral and

 BIOL 3360 - Plant Taxonomy (3)

 A study of flowering plants of Central Texas, emphasizing techniques of identification and classification, with herbarium and field work.
 Ethical collecting and documentation of biological specimens, and primary scientific literature and writing in appropriate style are also emphasized.
 Weekend field trip may be required.
 Prerequisites: BIOL 2170/2171.
 Corequisite: BIOL 3160.